ziveso/ZombieSurvival/README.md

-# Unity3D Zombie Survival
+# Unity3D Zombie Survival Game
 ### Survive until the end to win!
-Try to kill all the zombie and avoid from being touched
+Try to kill all the zombies and avoid from being touched.

 ## Gameplay
 - Every 5 seconds, a zombie will be spawn in the map far enough from the player.